Universal Horror Unleashed: Chicago, Illinois

 In June 2025, Universal announced the city of Chicago would be the second Universal Horror Unleashed location and the first Universal attraction in the Midwest.
-Construction is slated to begin in early 2026 after design plans are finalized and permits secured.
+Construction began by April 2026 after Onni Group leased the former Freedom Center North building to Universal for the project.
+The attraction is set to receive $7 million in Illinois state tax credits, and employ 400 workers.
 The attraction is tentatively scheduled to open in 2027.